| |

 the distinction of having put even his own writings on the Index.

-under the threat of torture.
+of torture.

 Book burning was as popular as elsewhere, but political repression